mkromis/MinoriEditorShell/README.md

 ## Continuous builds

-We use AppVeyor to build MinoriEditorStudio after every commit to the master branch, and also to generate pre-release NuGet packages so you can try out new features immediately.
+We use DevOps to build MinoriEditorShell after every pull request to the master branch.

-To access the pre-release NuGet packages, you'll need to add a custom package source in Visual Studio, pointing to this URL:

-*Not Implmented yet (TBD)*

-Make sure you select "Include Prerelease" when searching for NuGet packages.

 ## What does it do?